runxel/kirby3-simpleicons/README.md

 Choose one of the following:

 - Using composer: `composer require runxel/kirby-simpleicons`; the plugin will automagically appear in `site/plugins`.
 - Download a zip of the [latest release](https://github.com/runxel/kirby3-simpleicons/releases/latest) and put the contents into `site/plugins/simpleicons`.
+  Please be aware you have to solve the [dependencies](#dependencies) on your own.

+Git Submodules is currently not supported, but you can try that anyway, of course :)

+### Dependencies

+Please be aware that this plugin uses the [simple-icons Composer package](https://packagist.org/packages/simple-icons/simple-icons).
+If you're not using composer to install the plugin you have to download the icons by yourself.

+Even tho there are CDNs available I don't recommend to use them.
+SVG can have executable code and also the CDN can track users on your site.

 ## Usage